A Thousand Years of Peace! Book 2

 “I’m sure glad you can see.”
 Poncho wiggled his eyebrows.

 Maria blushed, “We will see.
 You have a very long day planned for yourself, my love.”

 “Our town is eating, I feel like I could move mountains.”
 Poncho shared, “Where are the girls?”

 “They have volunteered to help with the dishes.”
 Maria shared with pride.

 “What water are they using for the dishes?”
 Poncho asked in alarm.

-“Tony was able to transport water from the water falls above the chlorine.
+“Tony was able to transport water from the waterfalls above the chlorine.
 He then said the Lord’s Prayer and heated up the water.”
-Jes shared, “He says we will know how to do the same things before they leave here.”
+Jesus shared, “He says we will know how to do the same things before they leave here.”

 “Poncho, Willa says Tony is the son of St. John.
 A short time ago, Tony and Willa went to Russia, saved the President of Russia’s life and trained over 400 men and women.
 They found a mountain of gold and then helped transport over 1,100 buffalo, so Russia could start their own heard of Buffalo.
 These four are master teachers.
 I want to know what they know.”
 Maria stated with conviction.

 “To take water from a waterfall and put it into a sink.
 To create food to feed 11,000 people.
 To heal people of many things.
 These four are like Jesus.
 How can we do this?”